 Imagine this, after a long, fulfilling day of work, you finally arrive home.
 While you wait for your freestanding tub to fill up with water of the perfect temperature, you might throw on some Elton John, Whitney Houston, or even some 50 Cent (we won’t judge).
 After applying some bubbles, or maybe not, you hop into what is a soothing and relaxing end to your day.

 In 2017 it was a bad time to be a tub.
-Often replaced with a stand up or walk in shower, tubs began to fall in popularity.
+Often replaced with a stand-up or walk-in shower, tubs began to fall in popularity.
 While bathtubs may never see the popularity they once used to enjoy, it passed the baton to its younger brother, the freestanding tub.

 In addition to having a walk-in or open-concept shower, homeowners are also adding a freestanding tub.
 Curbed spoke to multiple prestigious design firms and found that 90% of homeowners requested freestanding tubs in their bathroom renovations last year.
 Book a room at any illustrious hotel and you will find a freestanding tub in the bathroom.
 They’re becoming a hot ticket item, and for good reason.

 How smart can a bathroom get?
-Well let’s talk about the floor first.
-Heaters under your floor can be activated at any time of your choosing; no longer do you need to wear socks or flip flops to combat a cold bathroom floor.
+Well, let’s talk about the floor first.
+Heaters under your floor can be activated at any time of your choosing; no longer do you need to wear socks or flip-flops to combat a cold bathroom floor.
 They can be preset to heat your floor as soon as you wake up so that when you drag yourself to the bathroom to get ready for the day, you won’t have cold feet.

 The throne is getting some major upgrades.
 Automatically flushing toilets are already common, but have you heard about heated toilet seats?
 Common across Asia, toilets now come equipped with spritzing wands and automatic dryers, making using a toilet a hands-free experience.

 Let’s talk faucets.
 Smart faucets can be preset to the temperature of your choosing and can be activated with only a touch.
-Not only does this reduce your water bill, it’s also one less surface you must touch after washing your hands.
+Not only does this reduce your water bill, but it’s also one less surface you must touch after washing your hands.

 Nothing is immune to change; remodeling is no exception.
 Trends will forever be changing; pushed forward by the bold and brave.